derekasola/Derekasola.github.io/essays/javaScriptEssay.md

 Athletic Software Engineering:
 ---
 When it comes to athletic software engineering, not only do I believe this is one of the best ways to learn coding a new language, but also algorithms, which is a very important topic in Computer Science.
+I believe the preasure of having a time limit to complete a coding challange makes you want to focus more on the subject.
 This is an area I want to focus heavy on doing well in to help me in the coding interview phase of looking for a job.

 Conclusion:
 ---